bup/bup/note/main.md

   that the `.idx` files can be (and now are) trivially regenerated from the packfiles during `--repair` when needed.

+* Some prior exit statuses of 1 have been changed to a different non-zero value.  `bup` is migrating away from exiting with status 1 for anything other than "false".
+This is used by commands like `verify-ref-links` that need to report a true or false result like `grep` does.

 General
 -------